HTTP tracing with correlated logs

-You decide when an alert triggers by calling callback(true).
+Trigger an alert by calling callback(true).

 Logbee Microsoft Teams alert